TreyE/broadcastr/README.md

 Sneakers has too many options and you don't care about most of them.
 Wouldn't you like some sensible defaults?

+**NOTE: The following functions are still missing and need to be brought in:**
+1. **drop dead simple event broadcast**
+2. **yelling at you if you don't configure all the required settings**
+3. **where is the Rubocop you lazy implementer**

 ## What does this give me beyond basic Sneakers?

 This gem adds a few features on top of the base Sneakers gem:
 1. Retry and error handling by default.
+2. Minimal dependencies.
+What ruby version are you using?
+Who cares?
 2. A sensible, default topology that lets consumers decide what messages they want.
 3. Easily configure then number of clients you want by type in a single place.
 4. Host all workers under a single process tree with shared memory, start it with a single line of code, and never mess with foreman again!